 Efforts at Promoting Diversity

 To review the status of its diversity promotion, Fujitsu has been carrying out an annual survey of all corporate officers, employees and temporary staff.
-Based on the results of this survey we are focusing on the following three measures: (1) a reform of mindset and culture in the organization; (2) support for individual success; and (3) promotion of diverse styles of work and improvements to productivity and individual satisfaction.
+Based on the results of this survey we are focusing on the following three measures: (1) a reform of mindset and culture in the organization; (2) support for individual success; and (3) reform of way of working.

 Diversity Targets and Results